infews/keydown/README.md

-= keydown
+# KeyDown

-Description goes here.
+KeyDown is another 'Presentation System in a single HTML page' inspired by [Slidedown](http://github.com/nakajima/slidedown), [HTML5 Rocks](http://studio.html5rocks.com/#Deck), with a little Presentation Zen thrown in.

-== Note on Patches/Pull Requests
+## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.